When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Conclusion

 \section{Conclusion}

-In this paper, we propose a stronger attack model against cooperative spectrum sensing in real world, called the LEB framework, which offers an effective attack paradigm against cooperative spectrum sensing.
+In this paper, we explored the partial model problem (i.e., the attacker controls part of the input dimensions) in cooperative spectrum sensing.
+Our results raise the need to revisit the attack and defense spaces for cooperative spectrum sensing as new learning-based attack models have emerged.
+Inspired from the model mismatch phenomenon in real world, we proposed a powerful attack mechanism named the LEB attack against cooperative spectrum sensing, which offers an effective attack paradigm against cooperative spectrum sensing.
 The LEB attack is designed in a flexible and generic way and can be applied to different attack scenarios.
-We use comprehensive experiments to show the severe impacts of LEB attacks brought to the cooperative spectrum sensing.

-Inspired from the gap between existing defenses and new adversarial learning based attacks, such as LEB attacks, we design a generic and non-invasive method named as influence-limiting policy, sided with existing defenses to counter the LEB-based and other similar attacks.
-The results demonstrate that influence-limiting policy can dramatically decrease the attack damages of malicious nodes.
+We used comprehensive experiments to show the severe impact of LEB attacks on the cooperative spectrum sensing.
+Given the gap between existing defenses and new adversarial learning-based attacks, such as LEB attacks, we designed a make-up mechanism, named influence-limiting defense, sided with existing defenses to counter LEB attacks and other similar attacks.
+We showed that influence-limiting defense is successful in reducing the overall disruption ratio of malicious nodes.

-Our research results shed light on the fact that the traditional duel of the attacks and defenses in cooperative spectrum sensing has to be re-visited in the presence of new learning-based attack models.
-We explored the partial model problem (i.e., the malicious attacker controls part of the input dimensions) in cooperative spectrum sensing.
-How the proposed solution to partial model problem in cooperative spectrum sensing can work in an encrypted scenario, in which the communications between the sensing nodes and fusion center are encrypted, will be our future work.